BertLenaerts/bertlenaerts.github.io/_posts/2019-09-11-clustered_SE.md

     coeftest(plm3, vcov=vcovCL(x=plm3, cluster=d$id, stata=T))
     summary(felm(y ~ u | id+year | (x ~ e) | id, d))

-Note the difference in sytax between *plm* and *felm* in specifying the exogenous, fixed and cluster variables.
+Note the difference in syntax between *plm* and *felm* in specifying the exogenous, fixed and cluster variables.
 Since we have two-way fixed effects, the number of covariates (often denoted k) is equal to 15 and not 16 since the intercept (which can be left out if all fixed effects are added) can only be left out once.
 The *HC0* option indicates no df correction is carried out, while *stata=T* performs the same correction as *felm*.

     # TIME CLUSTER
     coeftest(plm3, vcov=(40/(41-14+1-2))*(5/4)*vcovHC(plm3, type="HC0", cluster="time"))